niftools/blender_niftools_addon/nif4_import_237_readme.txt

 The script needs a full python installation, as it uses regular expressions and the 'struct' class, can't do without them, I am sorry.
 The version of Python installed must also be compatible with Blender, or the script just won't run.
 It's not my mistake, and you will see that several other scripts bundled with Blender won't run properly or at all unless you have a full compatible Python installation, the Nendo import script for example.
 At the time of writing this the latest 'stable' version of Blender is Blender 2.36, and it was compiled with bindings for Python 2.3x.
 You won't need to uninstall Python 2.4 in order to get the script running, but you need to install python 2.35 as well (you can get it from http://www.python.org/2.3.5/).
-Then, to get everything running properly you need to open the Blender configuration panel (just drag down the lower border of the toolbar at the top of the screen), select the "File Paths" button, click on the folder icon near to the Python path box, and browse to the 'lib' subfolder of your Python 2.35 installation (for example c:\Python23\lib).
-This is by far the easiest way, a more complex (but more flexible) one would be to set a PYTHONPATH environment variable that points to the location of the blender 'lib' folder and also all other libraries that you want to use with it.
-You can even write a batch script (or shell script, if you are using Linux) to set the PYTHONPATH right before running blender, so that it will be set for Blender only and leave the rest of the system alone, but I'd leave that to the techies.
 Restart Blender and everything should work fine.
 If you still have problems, check out this LOOOONG thread on the elysiun board: http://www.elysiun.com/forum/viewtopic.php?t=7723
 The latest pages will be the ones you will find more useful, as the thread started several Blender versions back.